JonathanShor/DoubletDetection/README.md

 counts, scores, communities, doublet_labels, cutoff = DoubletDetection.classify(raw_counts)
 ```

 The return values contain values for the augmented dataset (original data and synthetic doublets).
 Therefore, `counts, scores, communities, doublet_labels` are of length `N(1+boost_rate)`, where `N` is the number of rows in raw_counts.
 The default `boost_rate` is 15%. `doublet_labels` is a binary vector with the value 1 representing a synthetic doublet.
+Synthetic doublets are appended to the end of raw_counts.
 To identify doublets within the original data you can do the following:

 ```
 cell_count = raw_counts.shape[0]